vitorlsouza/kitty-care-backend/README.md

       "errors": [
         "At least one of plan or end_date must be provided", "Plan must be one of: Basic, Premium",
-        "End date must be in the future"
+        "End date must be in the future",
-      ]
+        "Start date must be in the future",
+        "Provider is required",
+        "Provider must be either PayPal or Stripe", "Billing period is required",
+        "Billing period must be either Monthly or Yearly" ]
     }
     ```